RomLab/system-for-underfloor-heating-v2.0/README.md

 <img src="diagrams/drawio/png/cutout-of-signalization-by-fireplace.png" width="250px" alt="Coutout of signalization by fireplace">
 </p>
 <p align="center">
-Picture 13: Coutout from picture 4 – signalization by fireplace.
+Picture 13: The cutout from the picture 4 – signalization by the fireplace.
 </p>

-In the picutre 13 is cutout of part from all drawing (picture 4) for signalization of status by fireplace.
-The PCB is composed from electronic fuse TPS2600 for protection 5 V. All input/output connectors have ESD protection (TVS diodes).
-The 1-Wire and I2C bus are connected vis UTP cable (connector RJ45).
+In the picture 13 is cutout of part from all drawing (the picture 4) for signalization of status by the fireplace.
+The PCB is composed from electronic fuse TPS2600 for protection 5 V. All input/output connectors have a ESD protection (TVS diodes).
+The 1-Wire and the I2C bus are connected via UTP cable (connector RJ45).
 There are terminal blocks for LED signalization of accumulated HWT.
-Tthe blue LED is for top part of tank, the orange LED is for middle part of tank and the red LED is for bottom part of tank.
+The blue LED is for the top part of tank, the orange LED is for the middle part of tank and the red LED is for bottom part of tank.

-Temperature measurement using a thermocouple and a MAX31850K converter The temperature sensors connected to the flues of the fireplace are implemented using a thermocouple.
-Tthe termocouple is connected to integrated circuit MAX31850K, value from the thermocouple is transferred into digital value including low temperature compensation end and this value is send via 1-Wire bus.
+Temperature measurement using a thermocouple and a MAX31850K converter.
+The temperature sensors connected to the smoke flues of the fireplace are implemented using the thermocouple.
+The termocouple is connected to integrated circuit MAX31850K, value from the thermocouple is transferred to digital value including low temperature compensation end and this value is send via 1-Wire bus.
 The thermocouple is type K.

 ### LCD display
-For showing temperatures from bottom, middle and top part of HWT was selected 20 characters and 4 rows LCD display with blue backlight and white letters, the picture 14.
+For showing temperatures from the bottom, middle and top part of HWT is selected 20 characters and 4 rows LCD display with blue backlight and white letters, the picture 14.
 The HD44780 controller is used to control the display.
-An I2C expander PCF8574 is connected to the controller with eight outputs, whicj are connected on data bus for control respectively displaying the character on the display.
-Each display, or PCF8574 expander, allows you to set a unique device address on the bus using jumpers A0, A1, A2.
+The I2C expander PCF8574 is connected to the controller with eight outputs which are connected on data bus for control respectively displaying the character on the display.
+Each display or PCF8574 expander allows to set a unique device address on the bus using jumpers A0, A1, A2.

 <p align="center">
 <img src="description-pictures/lcd-hd44780-20x4-2004a-rear.png" width="250px" alt="LCD display 20x4 with controller HD44780 - rear">
 <img src="description-pictures/lcd-hd44780-20x4-2004a-top.png" width="250px" alt="LCD display 20x4 with controller HD44780 - top">
 </p>
 <p align="center">
-Picture 14: LCD display for displaying of temperatures from HWT.
-Rear and top part of LCD.
+Picture 14: The LCD display for displaying of temperatures from the HWT.
+The rear and top part of LCD.
 </p>

 ### Realized PCB of signalization by fireplace